 I DON’T KNOW HOW TO KEEP BEES!

 There are several options to help with this concern.
 You can read some books, take some classes, or join a beekeeping club.
-Hire a beekeeper to manage your bee colonies for you and advise you on what to buy.
-Or lease bees from a beekeeper and let that beekeeper manage the bees.
+You can also hire us to manage your bee colonies for you and advise you on what to buy.
 It all depends on the location of your land, availability of bees, and the amount of time and money you have to spend.
-The owners at Texas Honey Bee Farm are here to help you!
+The beekeepers at Texas Honey Bee Farm are here to help you!
 We are the one-stop-shop to get you off to the best start.
-We offer classes and consulting, and we sell bees and equipment.
+We offer classes and consulting, and we sell nucs and equipment.

 HOW MANY HIVES ARE REQUIRED?

 Each county sets its own minimum standards, but typically you will need 6 hives for the first 5 acres plus 1 more hive for every 1.5 – 2 additional acres.
 For example, Travis County and Williamson County both require adding another hive for each additional 2 acres, whereas Hays County requires another hive for every additional 1.5 acres.
 Download pdf below:

 Local County AG RequirementsDownload

 WHAT IS A HIVE?
 HOW MANY BOXES IS THAT?